DevMountain/RTFM/README.md

 We're going to add Firebase's authentication to our app.
 Buckle up.

 ## Step 1: Prepare the app
 You need to go to your Firebase app and enable authentication.
 For this app we're going to enable email/password authentication.
+Head over to your Firebase dashboard and configure the email/password authentication piece.

 Once that's finished, add these additional routes to your app: